 The Legislature makes laws for the peace, order and good government of St Helena.
-The Legislature of St Helena consists of Her Majesty the Queen and the Legislature Council (Sec: 47 of the Constitution).
+The Legislature of St Helena consists of His Majesty the King, represented in St Helena by the Governor and the Legislature Council (Sec: 47 of the Constitution).

 The Legislative Council consists of: